What is KEML?

 4. can only render the result into 1 (usually) target element

-5. has to know where that element is in the page, what its "id" and/or "class" attributes are
+5. has to know where that element is on the page, what its "id" and/or "class" attributes are

 6. has to decide for the target element the exact "hx-swap", of which there can only be 1